WanHsuanLin/OLSQ2/README.md

 ```

 The `solve` method can take two optional arguemnts
+- `use_sabre`: `True` to use SABRE to get the upper bound of the SWAP count for SWAP optimization.
 - `output_mode`: can be `"IR"`.
 Refer [here](#olsq-ir) on what would be returned in this case.
 - `output_file_name`
 If `output_mode` is default, the return is a tuple of three things:
 - A string representing the output quantum program in QASM format.
 If `output_file_name` is provided, then the QASM string would be written to that file.